Asymptotic Analysis via Stochastic Differential Equations of Gradient Descent Algorithms in Statistical and Computational Paradigms: Appendix: Proofs

+where $\Xi(t) = \dot{V}(t)$.
+Similar to the first order case, we apply the Magnus expansion to solve the first-order homogeneous linear differential equation system and then show that the solution of the differential equation \eqref{limit-00} linearly depends on $Z(\cdot)$.
+Therefore, the limiting distribution of $V^n(t)$ is also Gaussian.
+As a matter of fact, the theorem shows that in the special case of $\bZ(\theta) = \sigma(\theta) \bZ$, we have $V(t)=\Pi(t) \bZ$ to clearly indicates the Gaussian limiting distribution.

-First we provide detailed arguments for the accelerated case, as results for the plain case are relatively easier to show and will be establish later.
-For simplicity we provide proof arguments only for the case of $\bZ(\theta) = \bsigma(\theta) \bZ$, as the proof for general $\bZ(\theta)$ is essentially the same.
+Now we are ready to provide detailed arguments for the accelerated case, as results for the plain case are relatively easier to show and will be established later.
+From now on for simplicity we provide proof arguments only for the case of $\bZ(\theta) = \bsigma(\theta) \bZ$, as the proof for general $\bZ(\theta)$ is essentially the same.